Defence is more crucial than attack...

 I was surprised.
-Although he had no experience of business, his outlook was unmistakable.
-I followed his advice and learnt every judo technique.
+Although he had no experience of business, his outlook was unmistakeable.
+I followed his advice and learnt every Judo technique.
 I followed the same strategy in business.
 I never envied anyone, never got involved in competition and never took an aggressive stand.
-Instead, I concentrated on keeping all the necessary permits, documents and accounts of my business and brand up to date, thus safeguarding my castle.
+Instead I concentrated on keeping all the necessary permits, documents and accounts of my business and brand up to date, thus safeguarding my castle.
 It helped me enormously.

 How true is a quote by Barry Eisler, a best-selling American novelist.
 He says: "The two most important things to do for self-defence are not to take a martial arts class or get a gun, but to think like the opposition and know where you're most at risk."